wukalina Walk - saltwater Country, homeland of the Trulwulway - please credit photographer Jillian Mundy.jpg

 our language

 The Tasmanian Aboriginal Centre (TAC) is responsible for the revival of Tasmanian Aboriginal language across Lutruwita/Tasmania.
-Since the early 1990s this work has been conducted by the palawa kani Language Program and guided by principles agreed on, in statewide meetings, by our community.
+Since the early 1990s this work has been conducted by the palawa kani Language Program.
+Around 50 community members have worked for the program over that time.
+Our language revival has been guided by principles agreed on, in statewide meetings, by our community.

 For more about palawa kani, go to the TAC website where you’ll also find a link to Policy and Protocol for Use of palawa kani Aboriginal Language, 2019